nhsuk/nhsuk-frontend/README.md

 NHS.UK frontend contains the code you need to start building user interfaces for NHS websites and services.

 You’re welcome to start using it but please be aware that we’re still testing it with NHS.UK teams.
-We expect to release the tested version in early January 2019.
+We expect to release the tested version in February 2019.

 ## Guidance